yuliana81santi/Portfolio_project/README.md

 **contact.html**
 - Facebook and LinkedIn hyperlinks are provided for the user to connect with me through social media
 - form with send button - It allows users to provide their names and email address and send messages to contact me.
-No further action is taken when "send" button is clicked due to the limitation of this project.

 **Features left to Implement**